Southern-Style Chicken and Dumplings (A Heritage Recipe)

-Mama’s Homemade Chicken and Dumplings is a favorite among my entire family.
-Hands down, I’ve never had a better dumpling in my entire life than the ones my mother makes!
+My mama’s homemade Chicken and Dumplings Recipe is a favorite among my entire family.
+Hands-down, I’ve never had better chicken and dumplings in my entire life than the ones my mother makes!
 Y’all just HAVE to try this recipe.
-It’s super quick & easy to prepare too.
+It’s super quick and easy to prepare too.
 Definitely a keeper!

 Chicken and dumplings are like the epitome of all comfort foods.
 I mean, it’s basically chicken in a flavorful stock with biscuits boiled in it.
 What’s not to love?